 - Arrange your desk so you can see your computer while sitting appropriately

-If you have suffered a back injury at work, contact Lowenthal & Abrams, Injury Attorneys at 888-979-7298 to discuss your legal options.
-James Mogul, a certified expert in Pennsylvania workers’ compensation law*, will discuss your claim with you and help you protect your rights to benefits.
+If you have suffered a back injury at work, contact a Philadelphia back injury lawyer to discuss your legal options.
+James Mogul will discuss your claim with you and help you protect your rights to benefits.